 - In a large bowl, whisk all dry ingredients until combined.
 Set aside.

-- In another bowl, whisk all wet ingredients until incorporated.
+- In another bowl or using your blender, whisk or pulse all wet ingredients until incorporated.
 Make sure to break apart big chunks of the ube jam, if any.

 - Pour the wet ingredients into the dry ingredients and gently stir until combined.